-The Movement Multivitamin course helped me to understand how I can control and balance my body, especially when the movement or body position is challenging.
+The Vitamin course helped me to understand how I can control and balance my body, especially when the movement or body position is challenging.
 This course improved my coordination for various dynamic moves that are really important when climbing.

 Different jumps and hip-area related exercises were the most helpful movements for climbing.